 The crisp medicinal scent of cypress is even more powerful than yesterday … it’s almost overwhelming.
 It’s just beyond the ticket booth that we discover the source, massive cypress trees line either side of a modern paved road that curves and gently dips down out of sight, offering a tantalizing invitation to explore further.

-We accept that invitation, and find ourselves deposited on the marble flagstones of the Arcadian Way.
-It stretches for at least half a kilometer, and a row of plinths, some with their columns still intact, flank either side of the road.
-In Roman times the Arcadian Way was the gateway to the East leading from the once busy harbor to the Grand Theatre on the hillside and further into the interior of Asia.
+We accept that invitation and find ourselves deposited on the marble flagstones of the Arcadian Way.
+It stretches for at least half a kilometre, and a row of plinths, some with their columns still intact, flank either side of the road.
+In Roman times the Arcadian Way of Ephesus was the gateway to Turkey and the East, leading from the once busy harbor to the Grand Theatre on the hillside and further into the interior of Asia.
 Cleopatra and Mark Anthony, Alexander the Great and the Apostle Paul are all said to have walked along these same marble flagstones that we find ourselves on.